skmin-lab/unixmd/docs/source/objects/mqc/eh.rst

 - **coefficient** *(double/complex, list)* - Default: *None*

-  Defines the initial density matrix.
+  This argument defines the initial BO coefficients.
   The elements can be either real or complex values.
   If the argument is not given, the density matrix is initialized according to **istate**.
 \

 - **unit_dt** *(string)* - Default: *'fs'*